 Language of instruction

-3. Database systems: relational algebra, SQL language, spatial indexes, spatial queries, data mining (cluster analysis, artificial neural networks, genetic algorithms)
+3. Overview of database systems. relational algebra, SQL, spatial indexes and queries, data mining (cluster analysis, artificial neural networks, genetic algorithms)

-9. Input data, metadata, data accuracy and quality - standards
+8. Data capture, metadata, data quolity and accuracy - standards

 Specification of controlled education, way of implementation and compensation for absences